developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

 - [ ] For now do till basic level.

 <p align="center">
     <img id="crypt" src="Cryptography and Hashing Fundamentals in Python and Java.png" width=800 height=20>
 </p>

 ![Cryptography and Hashing Fundamentals in Python and Java](crypth.PNG)

-All course material from Cryptography and Hashing Fundamentals in Python and Java **Holczer Balazs**.
-With my own notes.
+All course material from Cryptography and Hashing Fundamentals in Python and Java **Holczer Balazs** ©.

 Contains my own notes with some course material to enforce learning experience.